stephram/movie-info/README.md

 Due to time constraints the following issues have been left outstanding.

 * The static website development is not completed.
-The only rendering of the output is in Visualisations included in Postman Collection.
+The only rendering of the output is in the Visualisations included in Postman Collection.
 * Secrets ( **x-api-key** ) and other configuration data should be stored in AWS Secret Manager and SSM.
 They are currently hard-coded.
 * Test coverage is low and needs to be increased, however TDD techniques we employed during development.
 * Lambda 'Handler' code should be refactored to enable fine-grained Unit testing - including the use of mocks for dependencies.